ACS-WIL-Group-3/WIL_Group-3/README.md

 **3.1.
 Explanation of Visualizations**
  - Elbow Plot: Helps determine the optimal number of clusters by showing where the rate of decrease in SSE slows significantly.
  - Cluster Visualization: Displays how data points are grouped into clusters, aiding in the identification of patterns and insights related to customer churn.

+## Predictive Modelling

+**1. Defined Architecture of ANN Model:**
+- Input Layer: The model is defined with an Input layer that specifies the input shape.
+- Hidden Layers: The model includes multiple hidden layers with 64, 32, and 16 units, respectively, using the ReLU activation function.
+- Output Layer: The model ends with an output layer using a sigmoid activation function for binary classification (churn prediction).

+**2. Trained ANN Model on Provided Dataset:**
+- Preprocessing: The dataset is preprocessed by encoding categorical variables and scaling the features.
+- Training: The model is trained using the provided dataset with 50 epochs and a batch size of 32.
+The adam optimizer is used to enhance model convergence and generalization.

+**3. Predicted Customer Churn and Evaluated Model Performance:**
+- Prediction: The model is used to predict customer churn on the test data.
+- Evaluation: The model's performance is evaluated by calculating the accuracy and generating a classification report that includes precision, recall, and F1-score.

+*The code achieves the following:*
+- Architecture Definition: Specifies the input, hidden, and output layers.
+- Model Training: Trains the ANN using robust optimization algorithms.
+- Prediction and Evaluation: Predicts customer churn and evaluates the model's performance against the ground truth.